Greek Potato Salad Recipe (Warm or Cold)

 Essential Equipment Guide

-Mixing Bowl: A spacious mixing bowl allows for easy tossing of ingredients without spillage.
-Look for a bowl with a non-slip base for stability.
+Mixing Bowl: A spacious mixing bowl allows for easy tossing of ingredients, ensuring the dressing coats each piece evenly.
+Look for one with a sturdy base to prevent tipping.

 Ingredients